What happens when your workflow isn’t as efficient as it should be?

 Identifying and fixing bottlenecks is important to improving the productivity of both the workflow and the organization as a whole.

-Bottlenecks can cause a lot of problems if left unchecked, such as lost revenue, dissatisfied customers, wasted time, poor-quality products or services, and high stress in team members.
+Bottlenecks can cause a lot of problems if left unchecked, and you’ll often find that they lie as the root cause of lost revenue, dissatisfied customers, wasted time, poor-quality products or services, and high stress in team members.

 How to Identify Your Biggest Bottlenecks